ShineQi/ethernetIP-explorer/Docs/README.txt

 		  not unicity).
 		  You can also modify the file using a text editor or a programmed code.
 		  The format isn't too complex to be infers.
 It must be strictly respected.
+	2.9 Implicit messaging
+		  ForwardOpen T->O, O->T and Config.
+Drag/Drop the Attributes for each on the associated panel, when press Forward Open to begin.

 3. SETTINGS OPTIONS
 	3.1 TCP_LAN_Timeout & TCP_WAN_Timeout